GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Honda to mass-produce Level 3 autonomous cars by March
+  - Only 72 hours left until early-bird savings end for TC Sessions: Space 2020
      <hr/>

-      - *Honda claims it will be the first automaker to mass-produce vehicles with autonomous capabilities that meet SAE Level 3 standards, with plans to begin producing and selling a version of its Honda Legend luxury sedan with fully approved automated driving equip…*
+      - *We’re just about a month away from TC Sessions: Space 2020, a two-day conference dedicated to bold visionaries with the passion, audacity and technical skills to chart a new course in space.
+Fun fact: a bold visionary likes a good deal as much as the next one…*

-  - Fishtown Analytics raises $29.5M Series B for its data engineering platform
+  - As edtech crowds up, Campuswire bets big on real-time learning
       <hr/>

-      - *Fishtown Analytics, the Philadelphia-based company behind the dbt open-source data engineering tool, today announced that it has raised a $29.5 million Series B round led by Sequoia Captial, with participation from previous investors Andreessen Horowitz and A…*
+      - *Campuswire was in a fortuitous spot when colleges and universities across the world shut down on short notice because of the threat of coronavirus.
+Founded by Tade Oyerinde in 2018, Campuswire is a virtual solution for any teacher who wants to digitize their …*

-  - MTV partners with Unrd to create a mobile version of 'Ghosted: Love Gone Missing'
+  - TikTok test lets users fundraise for charity from their profile
       <hr/>

-      - *Mobile storytelling startup Unrd is making its first move into adapting existing intellectual property — specifically “Ghosted: Love Gone Missing,” an MTV reality series about ghosting (the dating practice, not anything supernatural).
-Until now, Unrd has crea…*
+      - *TikTok is testing a new feature that allows users to raise funds for causes and charities they care about directly from their TikTok profiles.
+Those who are in the test group will find a new option when they click “Edit Profile” directing them to choose a non…*

-  - Roku rolls out AirPlay 2 and HomeKit support to 4K devices
+  - Square and PayPal earnings bring good (and bad) news for fintech startups
       <hr/>

-      - *In September, Roku announced the next version of its TV operating system, Roku OS 9.4, would introduce support for Apple’s AirPlay 2 and HomeKit.
-This morning, the company says these features have now rolled out across a number of its 4K Roku devices, includi…*
+      - *Earnings season is racing past us, with the big ride-hailing companies’ numbers in, all of the Big Five having wrapped their reporting and lots of SaaS numbers in the market.
+But amidst all the noise, The Exchange has kept an eye on two companies in particula…*

-  - Greylock’s Asheem Chandna on 'shifting left' in cybersecurity and the future of enterprise startups
+  - Honda to mass-produce Level 3 autonomous cars by March
       <hr/>

-       - *Last week was a busy week, what with an election in Myanmar and all (well, and the United States, I guess).
-So perhaps you were glued to your TV or smartphone, and missed out on our conversation with Asheem Chandna, a long-time partner at Greylock who has inv…*
+       - *Honda claims it will be the first automaker to mass-produce vehicles with autonomous capabilities that meet SAE Level 3 standards, with plans to begin producing and selling a version of its Honda Legend luxury sedan with fully approved automated driving equip…*

 <br />